jaraco/airportlocker/README.rst

     zencoder_fetcher --url $AIRPORTLOCKER_URL/_zencoder/ --loop --since 1 $API_KEY

-The $API_KEY must be the same as the key used by airportlocker to submit the jobs.
+The $API_KEY must be the same as the key configured in airportlocker to submit the jobs.